synw/dataswim/docs/data/clean.rst

 **drop_nan** (``field=None``)

-    Drop NaN values from the main dataframe
+    Drop NaN values from the main dataframe when the whole row is NaN

 **nan_empty** (``field``)